Eek, illustrating people’s a big subject! Where do you start?

 Sharing to me is the primary purpose of a place like House of Illustration: sharing knowledge, ideas, opinions and experiences.

-It’s a terrific boost to have this hub for the medium, a place to share and spread our passion for it as far and wide as possible.
+It’s a terrific boost to have this hub for the medium, a place to share and spread our passion for it as far and wide as possible, It’s the ideal home for a course like this.